gpgmemorial/gpgmemorial.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Join by Skype for Business &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://us02web.zoom.us/skype/81784067852](https://us02web.zoom.us/skype/81784067852)

-You can learn more about Zoom [here](http://www.gpgmemorial.in/zoom).
+You can learn more about how to use zoom [here](http://www.gpgmemorial.in/zoom).

 ### If you don't want to use Zoom or have slow internet